syncfusion-content/javascript-docs/js/api/ejTreeView.md

 Gets or sets a value that indicates whether a TreeView can be enabled or disabled.
-No actions can be performed while this property is set as false
+No actions can be performed while this property is set false.